-Scout Report: Hamza Choudhury - The half-Indian teen attracting interest from Manchester United, Chelsea, Barcelona and Real Madrid
+Scout Report: Hamza Choudhury - The half-Bengali teen attracting interest from Manchester United, Chelsea, Barcelona and Real Madrid

 It is not often that a young player of Asian descent makes waves in the European footballing scene, especially if he is of Indian origin.
 But Leicester City’s 18-year-old starlet Hamza Choudhury has defied the norms and is making a name for himself.